All-on-4 Dental Implant Specialist

 All-on-4 creates “beautiful teeth in a day” and:

-- Reduces the standard healing time in most cases
+- In most cases, reduce the standard healing time

 - Requires fewer incisions in the mouth